 2. At the start of every business day:

-It can be this simple.
-I know that I have to block 9am to 11am everyday on my calendar to work ON my business.
-Then, I set out every single day and work through these.
-In fact I POWER through them.
+It is that simple.
+I know that I have to block 9 am to 11 am every day on my calendar to work on my business.
+Then I set out every single day and work through these.
+In fact, I POWER through them.
 I get so much work done in those two hours It's unbelievable.
-So your plan is now supported by your system.
+So, your plan is now supported by your system.
 Next, create habits to support your system and then you're golden.

 3. Instill New Habits

-So, every night, I pack my bag for all the things I will need in order to work through my PH actions.
+So, every night, I pack my bag for all the things I will need to work through my PH actions.
 I pack my laptop and any files I may need.
 I do this every night before I get ready for bed.
 I do my workout in the evenings now instead of in the morning.
-I also eat a nice protein based breakfast to provide plenty of energy during my power hours.
+I also eat a nice protein-based breakfast to provide plenty of energy during my power hours.
 I take my vitamins and drink at least 24 oz. of water before I leave the house.
-So that's 4 habits I needed to put into place in order to support my morning power hours.
+So that's 4 habits I needed to put into place to support my morning power hours.

 1. (Get ready) Pack my bag every evening with essentials